My favorite chili recipe updated with ground turkey! This easy, healthy Turkey Chili recipe will keep you full without weighing you down.

 You start by sweating out your veggies.
 Normally I use bell peppers in my chili, but I decided to use celery in this version.

-I once bought “chili powder” from an international foods market, and it was just ground up chilis.
+I once bought “chili powder” from an international foods market, and it was just ground-up chilies.
 AKA cayenne pepper.
-If that’s what you have, NO, don’t use 1/4 cup.
+If that’s what you have, NO, don’t use ¼ cup.
 Unless you love it. :)

 - 2 tablespoons olive oil

 - 1 green bell pepper stemmed, seeded, and chopped (see note 1)

 - 1/4 cup chili powder